-Plan your study schedule in advance.
+• Plan your study schedule in advance.
 At the beginning of each week, allocate time for each subject that you need to study.
-If it helps, put your schedule on a calendar computer program or on your smartphone for efficient daily planning.
+If it helps, put your schedule on a calendar computer program for efficient daily planning.
 Learning to schedule tasks you need to complete and recording upcoming deadlines will serve you well when you are a paralegal.